JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 A template will be opened to generate your Markdown report.
 The Markdown template contains:

-**1. A description of your document such as the title, author, date (will apear in the final document) and output format (you can change it at any moment):**
+**1. A description of your document:**
+It includes info on the title, author, date and output format.
+This description will apear in the final document; you can change it at any moment.

 ````
 title: "Test"